NikraDAP/FreeCAD-NikraDAP/README.md

 8. Rename the **FreeCAD-NikraDAP-main** directory to the name **FreeCAD-NikraDAP**<br>
 9. Move the **FreeCAD-NikraDAP** directory to your FreeCAD modules directory [ on Linux machines, this directory is  often at **~/.local/share/FreeCAD/Mod/** , on Windows machines, it is typicalled stored at **C:\\Users\\*username*\\AppData\\Local\\Programs\\FreeCAD X\\Mod\\** or  **C:\\Program Files\\FreeCAD X\\Mod\\** where X is your current version ]<br>
-10. Run FreeCAD, and if you have moved Nikra-DAP to the correct directory in the above step, the Nikra-DAP workbench will appear in your list of workbenches.<br>
+10. Run FreeCAD, and if you have moved NikraDAP to the correct directory in the above step, the NikraDAP workbench will appear in your list of workbenches.<br>
 11. If this has not already been done, install the *Assembly4* workbench on your system, using FreeCAD's Addon manager.
 [This is located underneath the **Tools** option in the menu bar at the top of the FreeCAD window] *(Assembly4 is a powerful FreeCAD workbench written by **Zoltan Hubert**)*<br>
-12. If you wish, you can also at this stage, fetch some of the Nikra-DAP tutorial videos at<br>
+12. If you wish, you can also at this stage, fetch some of the NikraDAP tutorial videos at<br>
 https://github.com/NikraDAP/NikraDAP-Videos<br><br>

 # Basic Structure of NikraDAP